abalzan/currency-microservices/README.md

 Limit Service Update values
-When you update the configuration values on gitHub you can refresh them using this endpoint, and it will update the configurations for all your micro-services that uses the updated configuration thanks to spring bus POST -> http://localhost:8080/actuator/bus-refresh Should return status 204.
+When you update the configuration values on gitHub you can refresh them using this endpoint, and it will update the configurations for all your micro-services that uses the updated configuration thanks to spring bus.

+POST -> http://localhost:8080/actuator/bus-refresh Should return status 204.

 limit service url